|Course Title||INTRO TO RESEARCH METHODS|

 |General Text||NOTE: To declare the psychology major, students must report in person to the Psychology Undergraduate Advising Office and provide the Undergraduate Adviser with evidence of having completed the requirements.
 Informal transcripts may be used by the Psychology Undergraduate Office to determine declaration of the major.
 Students should declare the major as soon as they have completed the necessary requirements and should complete no more than 12 units of upper division psychology courses prior to declaring the major.
 Admitted students transferring to SDSU should visit the Psychology Undergraduate Office for major advising.|

-To enroll in Psychology 301 you must have previously completed Psychology 101 and 280.
+To enroll in Psychology 301 you must have previously completed Psychology 101 & 280.
 Concurrent enrollment is not acceptable.
-Open only to psychology majors.
+Open only to Psychology majors

 Class instruction includes use of computers.